JordanMartinez/purescript-jordans-reference/21-Hello-World/09-Games/ReadMe.md

 - testing
 - benchmarking (pretty sure I can't implement this yet either)
 - data validation
-- user input via a terminal
+- user input via a terminal and via a browser-based UI

 It will also demonstrate how one can write a program using a domain-driven design / Onion Architecture mentioned previously.